 At PAM, many of our drivers like to eat out and want to stay healthy, so we have prepared some answers.
 Below is a list of restaurants and menu suggestions that will help drivers make better on-the-go eating choices.

 The fact is, the fast-food industry has been listening to health-conscious people and fast-food chains are now providing more and more healthy meal options.
 This is great news for truck drivers and other working people who live lives that keep them on the road — and on the go.
-Now all you need to do is take advantage of these healthy fast food options!
+Now it’s up to you to take advantage of the best healthy fast food options to eat well — and enjoy eating — on the road!

 Plan to Develop Your Appetite